July 1922

 Hopkinson (1988), pg 126; Macardle (1999), pg 757

-Anti-Treaty IRA column of over a 100 men from South Tipperary under Mick Sheehan, which had taken over Blessington and were joined by men from the South Dublin Brigade and others fleeing from Dublin including Harry Boland and Ernie O’Malley – see Jul-02 above.
-They were surrounded by the pro-Treaty forces and large numbers captured by the 8th July.
-Pro-Treaty army proceeds to retake anti-Treaty posts in south Dublin, west Wicklow, south Kildare and north Carlow.
-Nearly 200 captured in Blessington, Brittas and Ballymore Eustace.
-Two pro-Treaty soldiers were killed in this operation (Privates Patrick Smith and Patrick Doyle) and four were wounded.
+An anti-Treaty IRA column of over a 100 men from South Tipperary under Mick Sheehan (which had taken over Blessington and were joined by men from the South Dublin Brigade and others fleeing from Dublin including Harry Boland and Ernie O’Malley – see Jul-02-22/2 above) are surrounded by the pro-Treaty forces and a large number of the men in the anti-Treaty column are captured by July 8th.

 Hopkinson (1988), pg 142; Curran J M (1980), pg 239